-1. Carriers must have a plan that provides for ongoing training on fraud awareness and how to identify suspicious claims.

-- 2. Carriers must have a plan for training on special investigation and handling of suspicious and suspected fraudulent claims. - 3.
-Carriers must have a plan to provide training on claim reporting and fraud recognition to producers and their customer service representatives.
+- 1. ARCs must have a plan that provides for ongoing training of fraud awareness and how to identify suspicious claims. - 2.
+ARCs must have a plan for training of special investigation and handling of suspicious and suspected fraudulent claims. - 3.
+ARCs must have a plan to provide training on claim reporting and fraud recognition to producers and their customer service representatives.